 What I Do

-I study, publish and act as a consultant about leadership skills in business and government.
+I study, publish and act as a consultant about leadership organization in business and government.

 One of the greatest challenges organizations face is coping with the interdependence between competition and cooperation.
-This includes also the relation between leaders inside the organizations at different levels:
+This includes the relations:

 - Between companies and inside companies between divisions and headquarters

 - Between governments and inside governments between departments.
-Also between politically appointed leaders and senior civil servants, And lastly within the cabinet and within departments
+Also between politically appointed leaders and senior civil servants

 - Between governments and businesses, nationally and globally